Accounting and Finance is a very broad sector with many career opportunities to work in all sorts of industries and businesses.

 Average salaries

 Salaries will vary across industries, qualifications, by city and of course in different parts of the world.
-However, an average salary for a non-qualified accountant with an undergraduate degree in the UK is £28,000.
-The average national salary in the UK for a qualified accountant is approximately £58,000.
-You can find out more via the Robert Half and Hays Salary Guides.
+However, an average salary for an entry-level accountant in the UK is £25,000-£30,000.
+The average national salary in the UK for an accountant is around £50,000, rising to over £60,000 for senior and managerial roles and £90,000-£150,000+ for Director and Partner roles.

 BSc Hons Accounting and Management

-The BSc Hons Accounting and Management undergraduate programme delivered at the Ulster University London branch campus is taught over 3 years and provides a comprehensive grounding in theory and practice, and an excellent foundation to becoming a qualified accountant with exemptions for 9 of the 14 papers for the ACCA qualification.
+The BSc Hons Accounting and Management undergraduate programme delivered at the Ulster University London branch campus is taught over 3 years and provides a comprehensive grounding in theory and practice, and an excellent foundation to becoming a qualified accountant with exemptions for 9 papers for the ACCA qualification.
+This programme also has triple accreditation from ACCA, CIMA, and the Institute of Chartered Accountants in England and Wales (ICAEW).

 Upon completion of your degree, you should find your combination of knowledge and skills in demand with a wide range of potential employers and you will be empowered either to embark immediately on a professional career in accountancy or to undertake further study at Masters level.